Georgy Girl (song): Cover versions

 In 1966, The Lennon Sisters recorded a cover of this song as well, which did not chart as well as the original song.
 It was performed by the sisters on The Lawrence Welk Show.

 In 1967, an instrumental version by the Baja Marimba Band reached number 98 on the US Billboard Hot 100 chart and number 14 on the easy listening chart.

 The New Seekers, a reorganized group from 1969 with guitarist Keith Potger, released a version of the song on the UK version of the album We'd Like to Teach the World to Sing.

 In 1971 Saori Minami recorded a cover of the song for her second album Shiokaze No Melody.

+In the 1996 episode Lisa the Beauty Queen, Homer Simpson sang "Hey there Blimpy boy" - a parody of the song.